How to Care for and Grow Your Monstera Deliciosa

 If your Monstera looks droopy or the leaves are wilting, this could be one of two things — overwatering, or under-watering!
 Easy, right?
 Check the soil (always check the soil!).
 If it’s bone dry, follow the instructions above to give it a good shower.
 If it’s moist, you most likely overwatered it and should wait until it’s dried out before watering again.
 During this time, make sure it’s getting enough light (bright indirect is ideal) so that it can dry out properly.
 A little extra airflow never hurt either!

-No splits?
+Have a monstera with no holes on the leaves?
 No problem!
-No splits on the leaves of Monsteras is not always a sign of distress.
+No holes or splits on the leaves of Monsteras is not always a sign of distress.
 If your plant is young, rest assured that sometimes it’s not until the plant has unfurled six or seven leaves that the splits start to show up.
 Alternatively, your plant may not be getting enough light.
 If you suspect this is the case, move it to an area with more bright indirect light and wait!

 How to maintain a beautiful and healthy Monstera Deliciosa